Flo To The Rescue

 Visually, the game is about on par with other Diner Dash or Play First titles – there’s possibly a few more background objects with animations or movement, but everything is still kept within the simplistic Diner Dash visual aesthetic.
 The soundtrack isn’t half bad either, but most of the tunes stay within the minimalist margin of carrying enough of a repetitive melody just to keep up with the pace of the gameplay, but there’s nothing here worth comparing to Nobuo Uematsu.

 Diner Dash 5: Boom!
 Isn’t a bad addition to the series and is bound to keep itself popular amongst the millions of fans of the series.
 The additional customization features present in-between levels such as decorating the service environment or adding small but noticeable touches to the reconstructed diner are excellent nuances in the playability department.
 Other notable features include the Facebook Friends feature that allows players to log-in to Facebook while in the game and keep in touch with friends who may also play Diner Dash, as well as the story-relevant cut-scenes that eventually unveils a nefarious plot against Flo and her friends.

 Gamers who had a tough time getting into the time management genre may not find anything wholly unique or original about Diner Dash 5: Boom!, but if Flo and her diner-related exploits is what you consider real gaming then you’ll probably deeply enjoy the latest outing.

-Top Time-Management PC Games
+This post is part of the series: Top Time-Management PC Games